floragunncom/search-guard-docs/_content/_docs_kibana/kibana_multitenancy.md

 ## Tenants: Definition

-A Kibana tenant is a named container for storing saved objects ("space").
+A Kibana tenant is a named container for storing saved objects.
 A tenant can be assigned to one or more Search Guard roles.
 The role can have read-write or read-only access to the tenant and thus the saved objects in it.
 A Kibana user selects the tenant that he or she wants to work with.
 Search Guard ensures that the saved objects are placed in the selected tenant.

-Any Kibana user always has access to two pre-configured tenants: Global and Private.

-The Global tenant is shared with every user.
-This is the default tenant if no other tenant is selected.
-You'll find objects that you have created before installing the multi tenancy module there.
+The Global tenant serves as a shared platform for all users, acting as the default when no specific tenant is designated.
+Any data created before implementing the `multi-tenancy` module may be lost, necessitating a secure backup.
+It's crucial to grant users access to the global tenant.
+By default, it remains inaccessible, highlighting a clear distinction between newer and older Multi-Tenancy (MT) implementations.

 The Private tenant is not shared.
 It is only accessible for the currently logged in user.